Scout Client

 Arbitrary key/value pairs used to filter the metadata.

-The Filtering on Metadata section describes how to use key/value pairs t construct filters on the document’s metadata.
+The Filtering on Metadata section describes how to use key/value pairs to construct filters on the document’s metadata.

 create_document(content, indexes[, identifier=None[, attachments=None[, **metadata]]])